 DECODING SCIENCE POST by AG Editorial

-Listed as ‘Vulnerable’ on the IUCN Red List (meaning that they are vulnerable to extinction in the near future), there is great concern that the vast majority of the population is inferred to have declined at a rate that meets the criteria for ‘Endangered’ (high risk of extinction in the wild).
+Listed as ‘Vulnerable’ on the IUCN Red List (meaning that they are vulnerable to extinction soon), there is great concern that the vast majority of the population is inferred to have declined at a rate that meets the criteria for ‘Endangered’ (high risk of extinction in the wild).
 Some estimate the lion population in Africa to be between 18,841 and 31,394 (although many believe that 20,000 is closer to the mark).

-In order to raise awareness of the issues facing lion conservation, this latest report, The New Lion Economy.
-Unlocking the value of lions and their landscapes, highlights the importance of lions and their territories for Africans, detailing how lions contribute to Africa’s economy, beyond tourism and hunting revenues.
+To raise awareness of the issues facing lion conservation, this latest report, The New Lion Economy.
+Unlocking the value of lions and their landscapes highlights the importance of lions and their territories for Africans, detailing how lions contribute to Africa’s economy, beyond tourism and hunting revenues.

 The report shows that the economic development of Africa and conservation of nature are convergent, not conflicting goals.

 “It is a false dilemma to suppose that Africa’s wildlife and wild landscapes must or should be sacrificed for the continent to modernise and maintain the steady pace of its economic growth,” said Mr Kaddu Kiwe Sebunya, CEO of the African Wildlife Foundation.

 The findings provide evidence that lions are a perfect flagship or umbrella species on which to focus policy and development decisions, and investing in lion conservation, as the reports shows, provides a range of benefits.

 “Investing in lion conservation is not simply a charitable act that might protect populations of one particular species, however important.
 It also protects the many commercial and subsistence values that rely on lions directly, or that rely on the landscapes where lions live, and come as a no-cost extra to conservation,” added Sebunya.